lorenzoalali/ChronoStamp-Date-Changer/README.md

 ## Description

 Do you have a collection of photos, documents, or scanned files with names like `2023-10-26_receipt.pdf` or `19981225_vacation_photo.jpg`?
-This tool lets you drag and drop those files to automatically update their filesystem "Date Created" and "Date Modified" attributes to match the date in their name.
-This helps keep your files chronologically sorted and accurately timestamped.
+This tool lets you drag and drop those files to automatically update their filesystem "Date Created" attribute to match the date in their name.
+The "Date Modified" is also updated, but only if the file's current modification date is older than the date in the filename.
+This helps keep your files chronologically sorted and accurately timestamped without losing the last-modified date for recently edited files.

 ## Features